pupilfirst/wd101-scripts/introduction/how-to-get-help/revised-community-guideline/README.md

 # Thriving in Our Programming Community

 As you embark on your journey in the landscape of programming, it's essential to recognize that you're not alone.
 The vast programming community is here to support and enrich your experience every step of the way.
 Your achievement lies in the interconnected community that shapes it.
-In this article, we'll delve into the significance of engaging actively with the programming community and how it can improve your coding skills to new heights.
+In this lesson, we'll delve into the significance of engaging actively with the programming community and how it can improve your coding skills to new heights.

 ## The Power of Programming Communities